greenhouselab/motorbrainstim2026/README.md

 Please stay tuned for the [schedule](./schedule.html) and registration details.

-This event is made possible with generous support from the Max Planck Gesellschaft and the University of Oregon Global Scholars Institute.
+This event is made possible with generous support from the Max Planck Gesellschaft and the [University of Oregon Global Studies Institute](https://gsi.uoregon.edu/).

 We look forward to having you join us!